Djangodv/notes/gitub.md

 `git restore`: remove staged files from staging area

-git commit -m 'message': save staging area to local repo git commit -a: automatically stage modified or deleted files expect newly created files
+`git commit -m 'message'`: save staging area to local repo `git commit -a`: automatically stage modified or deleted files expect newly created files

-git push -u origin main: push commits to linked remote repo
--u: sets default remote branch for current local branch git push -f orgin 'branch name': force push to branch
+`git push -u origin main`: push commits to linked remote repo `-u`: sets default remote branch for current local branch `git push -f orgin 'branch name'`: force push to branch

-git pull orgin 'main': pull changes to local repository
+`git pull orgin 'main'`: pull changes to local repository
-#If git pull is used in a branch only changes from that specific branch are pulled
+>If git pull is used in a branch only changes from that specific branch are pulled

-^?
+`git status`: shows files that are out of sync

 Merge conflicts occur when files have already been changed when pulling/pushing

----

-Status/logging changes
+## Repositories

+`git log`: log of commit history
-git log: log of all saved changes git ls-files: list all files on github repository git log --all --graph: show commit histroy in graph form git status: shows files that are out of sync
+`git log --all --graph`: show commit history in graph form `git ls-files`: list all files on github repository

----

-Other:

-Forking a repo trough github creates an unlinked copy meaning it's changes will never affect the main repo
+Forking a repository trough github creates an unlinked copy meaning it's changes will never affect the main repository

----

-Branching:
+## Branches

 A branch is an unlinked copy of the main repository.
 Each repository has one default branch (e.g. main) from which other branches are created.

-git checkout -b "name": create a new branch and automatically switch to it git checkout "name": switch to branch "name"
+`git checkout -b "name"`: create a new branch and automatically switch to it `git checkout "name"`: switch to branch "name"

-git branch -M 'name': rename branch to specified name
+`git branch -M 'name'`: rename branch to specified name

 Merging combines the changes from one branch into the main branch

-git merge "branch": merges "branch" into current branch
+`git merge "branch"`: merges "branch" into current branch

 A common branching strategy is:
 1. main branch stores the original code for a project's codebase (e.g. release)